Edema (Water Blisters) on Money Tree

 Symptoms

-- small raised, blister-like bumps on the underside of leaves
+- small raised, blister-like bumps scattered across the underside of one or more leaflets

-- bumps that later turn brown, tan, or corky in texture
+- bumps that start pale or translucent green and later darken to brown, tan, or corky tan-gray

 Causes